KasparEtter/ef1p/pages/email/email.md

 which keeps track of delivery failures in order to revise the list.
 The RFC also demands that the `From` field in the message remains the same.
 [Mailing list tools](https://en.wikipedia.org/wiki/List_of_mailing_list_software)
-often do modify the message in some ways, for example by adding a field to the header and a footer to the body in order to let recipients of the message [unsubscribe from the mailing list](#one-click-unsubscribe).
+often modify the message in some ways, for example by adding a field to the header and a footer to the body in order to let recipients of the message [unsubscribe from the mailing list](#one-click-unsubscribe).
 Alias addresses and mailing lists cause difficulties for [domain authentication](#domain-authentication).